-Networking, learning, and collective action characterize the CCRP’s community of practice (CoP) model.
+Networking, learning, and collective action characterize the community of practice (CoP) model of the CRFS.
 Regional CoPs make possible collaboration, knowledge co-creation, and the exchange of innovation and information, in the process strengthening capacity at regional, institutional, project, and individual levels.
 Learning occurs within, between, and beyond the three geographic CoPs.

 - Attend (with travel funds and expenses covered in grant project budgets) the regional CoP’s annual grantee convening.
 This typically involves scientific presentations, interactive or modeling exercises, peer exchange and feedback, collective reflection/idea generation, and/or immersive field visits.

-- Support to develop and strengthen evaluative thinking and practice, including skills and methodologies around developmental evaluation and adaptive action, with assistance from the CCRP’s integrated monitoring, evaluation, and planning (IMEP) consultant team.
+- Support to develop and strengthen evaluative thinking and practice, including skills and methodologies around developmental evaluation and adaptive action, with assistance from the CRFS’s integrated monitoring, evaluation, and planning (IMEP) consultant team.

 - Help to strengthen research planning, design, execution, and analysis.
-This includes workshops, webinars, meetings, and hands-on guidance from the CCRP’s research methods support (RMS) team.
+This includes workshops, webinars, meetings, and hands-on guidance from the CRFS’s research methods support (RMS) team.

 - Additional opportunities throughout each year, such as conference sponsorship, cross-project meetings and exchanges, thematic group work, and access to a host of technical experts as well as resources and tools the likes of frameworks, handbooks, guides, videos, sensors, databases, and GIS technology.